appressoas/pythonkss/not_for_deploy/docs/style_documentation_syntax.rst

     description (multiple lines)

-    modifiers (described below)

-    Markup: (followed by the lines of the example)

-    Example: (followed by the lines of the example)
+    Example: (followed by the lines of the example indented by at least 2 spaces)

     Styleguide <reference - I.E.: components.button>
     */